CyberAgentGameEntertainment/AirSticker/README_DEVELOPERS.md

 ### 3.4 Defines the clipping plane using the information in the decal box
-Then, based on information such as the center coordinates, width, and height of the decal box, define the six planes on which the decal box will be constructed.
+Next, define a clipping plane to divide the triangle polygon based on the center coordinates, width, and height of the decal box.
 See "9.2.1 Construction of Decal Mesh" in "Mathematics for 3D Game Programming & Computer Graphics, 3rd Edition" for more information on defining a clipping plane.

 [**Code defining the clipping plane**]
 ```C#